dariober/ASCIIGenome/docs/commandHelp.rst

 posHistory
 ++++++++++

-:code:`posHistory`
+:code:`posHistory [-n INT=10]`

 List the visited positions.
+Recorded positions include the current and the previous sessions of ASCIIGenome.

+:code:`-n INT`: Show only the last INT positions.
+Show all if <= 0.

 history
 +++++++